 Yes.
-If you’ve taken a loan to buy stocks and received dividends, you can claim the interest paid on the loan as an expense, up to 20% of your dividend income.
+If you’ve taken a loan to purchase shares and earned dividend income, you can claim the interest paid on that loan as a deduction.
+However, the deduction is capped at 20% of the dividend income received.

 Steps to add interest income